Lisdexamfetamine: Name

-Lisdexamfetamine is the International Nonproprietary Name (INN) and is a contraction of L-lysine-dextroamphetamine.
+lisdexamphetamine is the International Nonproprietary Name (INN) and is a contraction of L-lysine-dextroamphetamine.

-As of November 2020, lisdexamfetamine is sold under the following brand names: Aduvanz, Elvanse, Juneve, Samexid, Tyvense, Venvanse, and Vyvanse.
+As of November 2020, lisdexamphetamine is sold under the following brand names: Aduvanz, Elvanse, Juneve, Samexid, Tyvense, Venvanse, and Vyvanse.

 Research

 Depression

 Amphetamine was used to treat depression starting in the 1930s and has been described as the first antidepressant.
 In clinical studies in the 1970s and 1980s, psychostimulants, including amphetamine and methylphenidate, were found to transiently improve mood in a majority of people with depression and to increase psychomotor activation in almost all individuals.

 Some clinical trials that used lisdexamfetamine as an add-on therapy with a selective serotonin reuptake inhibitor (SSRI) or serotonin-norepinephrine reuptake inhibitor (SNRI) for treatment-resistant depression indicated that this is no more effective than the use of an SSRI or SNRI alone.
 Other studies indicated that psychostimulants potentiated antidepressants, and were under-prescribed for treatment-resistant depression.
 In those studies, patients showed significant improvement in energy, mood, and psychomotor activity.
 Clinical guidelines advise caution in the use of stimulants for depression and advise them only as second- or third-line adjunctive agents.

 In February 2014, Shire announced that two late-stage clinical trials had found that Vyvanse was not an effective treatment for depression, and development for this indication was discontinued.
 A 2018 meta-analysis of randomized controlled trials of lisdexamfetamine for antidepressant augmentation in people with major depressive disorder—the first to be conducted—found that lisdexamfetamine was not significantly better than placebo in improving Montgomery–Åsberg Depression Rating Scale scores, response rates, or remission rates.
-However, there was indication of a small effect in improving depressive symptoms that approached trend-level significance.
-Lisdexamfetamine was well-tolerated in the meta-analysis.
+However, there was indication of a small effect in improving depressive symptoms that approached trend-level significance. lisdexamfetamine was well-tolerated in the meta-analysis.
 The quantity of evidence was limited, with only four trials included.
 In a subsequent 2022 network meta-analysis, lisdexamfetamine was significantly effective as an antidepressant augmentation for treatment-resistant depression.

 Although lisdexamfetamine has shown limited effectiveness in the treatment of depression in clinical trials, a phase II clinical study found that the addition of lisdexamfetamine to an antidepressant improved executive dysfunction in people with mild major depressive disorder but persisting executive dysfunction.